damianhakert/damianhakert.github.io/source/_posts/2015-07-01-Operating-as-GitLab-Inc.markdown

 <!-- more -->

-GitLab was started in the Ukraine by Dmitriy Zaporozhets, who serves as the companies CTO.
+GitLab was started in the Ukraine by Dmitriy Zaporozhets, who serves as the company's CTO.
 Together with Sytse Sijbrandij (CEO) they founded a Dutch company (GitLab B.V.) to maintain the open souce project and provide related goods and services.

-As the company grew, it made sense to have a presence close to Silicon Valley so the comoany opened an office in San Francisco where emloyees can work from if they choose.
+As the company grew, it made sense to have a presence close to Silicon Valley so the company opened an office in San Francisco where employees can work from if they choose.

 However, operating as a Dutch corpoariton posed some obstacles for certain customers and since the majority of them are headquatered in North America it was decided to incorporate in the US and begin trading as GitLab, Inc.

-To celebarte our new US incorpoarion we are excited to reveal our new logo ?????
+Please contact sales@gitlab.com if you'd like more information on our bank and beneficiary informatiom.